lohpaul9/gym-hil/README.md

 - **PandaPickCubeBase-v0**: The core environment with the Franka arm and a cube to pick up.
 - **PandaPickCubeGamepad-v0**: Includes gamepad control for teleoperation.
 - **PandaPickCubeKeyboard-v0**: Includes keyboard control for teleoperation.

+### SO-101 Robot Environments

+- **SO101PickCubeBase-v0**: The core environment with the SO-101 5-DOF arm and a cube to pick up.
+- **SO101PickCubeGamepad-v0**: Includes gamepad control for teleoperation.
+- **SO101PickCubeKeyboard-v0**: Includes keyboard control for teleoperation.
+- **SO101PickCubeViewer-v0**: Environment with passive viewer for visualization.

 ## Teleoperation